 Shakespeare’s language creates layers: windows within windows, eyes within eyes.
-The speaker describes himself as a frame for, and a painter of, the image of his lover, but in picturing his lover, he has created an illusion.
-His eyes can only paint a subjective, glazed version of the image — a reflection of himself.
+The speaker describes himself as a frame for, and painter of, the image of his lover, but in "picturing" them, he has created an illusion.
+He can fathom only a subjective version of the other: a reflection of himself.

 Using a scanner and a camera, I manipulated the appearance of the sonnet’s text to reflect its content: layers of visual distortion of words about layers of visual distortion.

-I printed the photographs on tiny, translucent, white-framed squares, borrowing the idea of framing from the language of the sonnet.
+I printed the photographs on small, translucent, white-framed squares, borrowing the idea of framing from the language of the sonnet.
+These are meant to be handled and experienced physically, to welcome viewers into the sonnet.
 I chose the scale to invite close examination, and printed on translucent vellum to invite the viewer to manipulate the squares and continue the iterative process of visual layering that I used to create these images (and that Shakespeare used to create the imagery).